isaac-sim/IsaacAutomator/README.md

 #### Omniverse Isaac Gym Environments

-*Omniverse Isaac Gym Environments is deprecated in favor of Isaac Lab.*
+_Omniverse Isaac Gym Environments is deprecated in favor of Isaac Lab._

-[Omniverse Isaac Gym Reinforcement Learning Environments for Isaac Sim](https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs) ("Omni Isaac Gym Envs") can be pre-installed on the deployed Isaac instances.
+[Omniverse Isaac Gym Reinforcement Learning Environments for Isaac Sim](https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs) ("Omni Isaac Gym Envs") can be pre-installed on deployed instances.

-To run Omniverse Isaac Gym Environments click "Omni Isaac Gym Envs" icon on the desktop or run the following command in the terminal:
+To run Omniverse Isaac Gym Environments, click the "Omni Isaac Gym Envs" icon on the desktop or run the following command in the terminal:

 ```sh
 ~/omni-isaac-gym-envs.sh
 ```

-Default output directory (`/OmniIsaacGymEnvs/omniisaacgymenvs/runs`) in the OmniIsaacGymEnvs contaner will be linked to the default results directory (`/home/ubuntu/results`) on the deployed instance.
-You can download the contents of this directory to your local machine using `./download <deployment_name>` command.
+The default output directory (`/OmniIsaacGymEnvs/omniisaacgymenvs/runs`) in the OmniIsaacGymEnvs container will be linked to the default results directory (`/home/ubuntu/results`) on the deployed instance.
+You can download the contents of this directory to your local machine using the `./download <deployment_name>` command.

-Tip: To install a specific version of OmniIsaacGymEnvs, provide valid reference from <https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs> as a value of `--oige` parameter to the deployment command.
-For example, to install `devel` branch on an AWS instance, run the following command:
+Tip: To install a specific version of OmniIsaacGymEnvs, provide a valid reference from <https://github.com/NVIDIA-Omniverse/OmniIsaacGymEnvs> as the value of the `--oige` parameter to the deployment command.
+For example, to install the `devel` branch on an AWS instance, run the following command:

 ```sh
 ./deploy-aws --oige devel